John Howard Davies: Child actor

-Career
+Adult career

 After being discharged from the Navy, Davies worked in the City of London financial sector, and then as a carpet salesman.
 He relocated to Melbourne, Australia, where he returned to acting and met his first wife, Leonie, when they both appeared in The Sound of Music.
 He was stage manager for The Sound of Music for two years touring Australia and New Zealand.

 He is best known for his adult career as a director and producer of several highly successful British sitcoms.
 Returning to the UK, Davies became a BBC production assistant during 1966, and was promoted to producer in 1968.
 During this early period, Davies worked on sketch shows such as The World of Beachcomber (1968); he produced and directed the first four episodes of Monty Python's Flying Circus (1969) (as well as defending the series against its detractors within the BBC), as well as the first two seasons of The Goodies (1970–72), including the classic "Kitten Kong" episode, which won the Silver Rose of Montreux Eurovision TV award.
 Davies directed a young Anthony Hopkins in the first episode of the Biography series, and also worked on All Gas and Gaiters (1969–70) and the seventh series of Steptoe and Son in 1972.

 He briefly left the BBC to become managing director of EMI Television Productions in 1973, but soon returned to the corporation.
 Davies produced and directed the first series of Fawlty Towers (1975).
 Casting Prunella Scales as Sybil Fawlty was Davies' idea.
 The actress originally sought turned down the part.
 He is also credited with the idea of having the comedic changes to the lettering on the hotel sign in each episode, as well as the slapstick device of having Basil hit Manuel on the head with a spoon.
 Davies additionally served as producer for The Good Life (1975–78).

 He was the BBC's Head of Comedy from 1977 to 1982, before joining Thames Television in 1985.
 Thames was then an ITV contractor, for which Davies was head of Light Entertainment from 1988.
 During the last role, he was cited by the popular press as the man who fired comedian Benny Hill when the company decided not to renew his contract after a connection lasting 20 years.
 He told Hill's biographer Mark Lewisohn, "It's very dangerous to have a show on ITV that doesn't appeal to women, because they hold the purse strings, in a sense."

 Davies subsequently produced No Job for a Lady (1990–1992), Mr. Bean (1990) and Hope It Rains (1991–1992), before returning to the BBC later in the 1990s.
 His final work was overseeing the Easter Special of The Vicar of Dibley in 1996.